Davidyz/learning_python/README.md

 # learning_python
-record of my progress of learning python.
+A record of my progress of learning python.